Polavaram, Chittoor

 Polavaram is a village in Puthalapattu Mandal, Chittoor district of Andhra Pradesh state.

-Politics & Government
+Politics and government

 Polavaram gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 As per the recent panchayat election results Smt.
 Nirmala Sirasanambati is the current sarpanch of the panchayat and Dasaradharami Reddy S is the upa-sarpanch of the panchayat.

 Agriculture

 The major crops in this village are Paddy, Sugarcane, Groundnuts, Mango etc., Majority of the land is utilized for agriculture in this village.

 Education

 As per the school information report for the academic year 2020–21, the village has one Mandal Parishad school and one Zilla Parishad school.